Whirlpool

 Possible Causes

-Faulty temperature control thermostat or sensor, Blocked air vents by food, Dirty condenser coils, Weak evaporator fan motor
+Faulty temperature control thermostat or sensor, Air vents blocked by food, Dirty condenser coils, Weak evaporator fan motor

 How to Fix / Troubleshooting

-Safety first: Unplug the freezer before cleaning coils or accessing fans.
+Safety first: Unplug the freezer before cleaning coils or accessing any fans.

 - Check loading and vents: Rearrange food so that air vents on the back and sides are not blocked.
 Avoid packing food tightly against the evaporator cover.

-- Inspect evaporator fan: Open the door while the compressor is running; you should feel strong airflow.
-If airflow is weak or noisy, replace the evaporator fan motor.
+- Inspect the evaporator fan: Open the door while the compressor is running; you should feel strong airflow.
+If the airflow is weak or noisy, replace the evaporator fan motor.

-- Test thermostat/sensor: On mechanical models, test the thermostat for continuity when cold.
-On electronic models, test the thermistor resistance and replace if out of spec.
+- Test the thermostat/sensor: On mechanical models, test the thermostat for continuity when cold.
+On electronic models, test the thermistor resistance and replace it if out of spec.

 Advertisements